 Library smart classroom A smart classroom is needed with enough computers for every student in the class in order to offer library courses and provide library instruction sessions for other classes.
+Library Sun server Hosts library catalog and provides computing infrastructure for all library operations.
+Replacement of current server is targeted for the 2011/2012 academic year.
+Server replacement is indirectly tied to supporting student learning & success as it provides the fundamental backbone for providing access to the library's collections and the associated library operations.
 Public access computers More public access computers are needed to provide students with access to the library's online research resources.
 Since the library catalog is on the web, access to a computer is essential to identifying relevant materials in the library's print collection as well.
-Supports all three core missions (transfer, basic skills, and workforce) as well as overall student learning and success.
+Supports "Building a Community of Scholars" and student learning & success.